Universal Axion Backreaction in Flux Compactifications: Introduction and discussion

 Early studies \cite{Silverstein:2008sg,McAllister:2008hb} of axion monodromy inflation focus on its realization in non-supersymmetric Type II string compactifications with various NS-branes or D-branes.
 To establish such compactifications delicate control issues have to be addressed to ensure the validity of the reduction.
 To have from the outset more control over the stability of the setting, so-called F-term axion monodromy models were proposed in \cite{Marchesano:2014mla,Blumenhagen:2014gta,Hebecker:2014eua,Ibanez:2014kia,McAllister:2014mpa,Bielleman:2016olv}.
 These models consider axion monodromy inflation in the context of supersymmetric flux compactifications of string theory and will serve as the main motivation for this work.
 In these settings the axion scalar potential is induced by turning on various background fluxes of higher form fields and the monodromy is realized by simultaneously shifting the axion and some flux numbers.
 An apparent merit of the F-term axion monodromy inflation is that various moduli of the compactified string theory share the flux-induced F-term scalar potential with the axion inflaton candidates, so that the study of the moduli stabilization and axion inflation are naturally linked.

 The connection between the axion and moduli scalar potential forces one to consider the backreaction of the axion inflaton candidate on the vacuum expectation value of the moduli fixed by the F-term scalar potential.
 Since large field inflation requires a transplanckian displacement of the axion, it is alarming when such a large-field backreacts on the vacuum expectation value of geometric moduli of the compactification, since this requires to consider the dynamics of the combined axion-saxion system.
-This issue is pointed out in \cite{Baume:2016psm} and further analysed in \cite{Valenzuela:2016yny, Blumenhagen:2017cxt}, see also \cite{Buratti:2020kda}, by investigating examples in various classes of string compactifications.
+This issue is pointed out in \cite{Baume:2016psm} and further analysed in \cite{Valenzuela:2016yny, Blumenhagen:2017cxt}, by investigating examples in various classes of string compactifications.
 Their findings confirm the worry, that in these examples, a large axion excursion does indeed backreact on the geometric moduli in a linear fashion, so that the moduli is pushed towards the boundary of the moduli space at infinite distance.
 Invoking the Distance Conjecture \cite{Ooguri:2006in, Klaewer:2016kiy} the axion monodromy inflation program then faces more challenges as studied in the examples of \cite{Baume:2016psm,Valenzuela:2016yny,Blumenhagen:2017cxt}.
 More precisely, the Distance Conjecture states that in an effective field theory consistent with quantum gravity, a transplanckian displacement in field space is accompanied by additional light degrees of freedom, signalling a breakdown of the effective field theory.
 The linear backreaction of the axion onto the saxion can thus be responsible for a breakdown of the effective theory.
-It remains an open debate \cite{Blumenhagen:2014nba,Hebecker:2014kva,Baume:2016psm,Valenzuela:2016yny,Bielleman:2016olv,Blumenhagen:2017cxt,Landete:2017amp,Kim:2018vgz} whether or not this backreaction can be avoided or sufficiently delayed to realize F-term axion monodromy models.
+It remains an open debate \cite{Blumenhagen:2014nba,Hebecker:2014kva,Baume:2016psm,Valenzuela:2016yny,Bielleman:2016olv,Blumenhagen:2017cxt,Landete:2017amp,Kim:2018vgz,Buratti:2018xjt} whether or not this backreaction can be avoided or sufficiently delayed to realize F-term axion monodromy models, see also the recent \cite{Calderon-Infante:2020dhm} where the authors argue that the linear backreaction is the maximum non-geodesity that would be consistent with the Distance Conjecture from a bottom-up perspective.
 The arising problems are also related to the difficulty of creating mass hierarchies in flux compactifications, as studied in \cite{Blumenhagen:2014nba,Hebecker:2014kva}.